What will it take to make mental health coverage and care better?

 SEE ALSO: The State of Mental Health

-That’s why the Biden administration has unveiled a new set of proposed federal rules to require insurance companies to follow the letter and spirit of those earlier laws.
-The public now has a chance to comment on them before they take effect.
+That’s why the Biden administration has just finalized a new set of federal rules to require insurance companies to follow the letter and spirit of those earlier laws.
+The rules, issued by three federal agencies, underwent a public comment period starting last summer and will begin taking effect in January 2025.

 "Numerous studies have demonstrated that even modest levels of out-of-pocket cost are associated with lower use of clinically necessary, high-value mental health services and treatments," said A. Mark Fendrick, M.D., who directs the Center for Value Based Insurance Design and is a professor of internal medicine at the Medical School.